geodynamics/best_practices/README.md

      Does your project fulfill these requirements?
 Consider [contributing](https://geodynamics.org/software/software-contribute) your software to the CIG community.
 Questions?
 Need help?
 [Contact us](https://geodynamics.org/support/ticket/new).

   * [Software Repository Template](https://github.com/geodynamics/software_template).
-    Copy this repository to your own account to begin followiing best practices at the start of your project.
+    Copy this repository to your own account to begin following best practices at the start of your project.

 * [Training Best Practices](TrainingBestPractices.md)